 Rosa Rose is a favorite of Bologna locals located off Piazza Maggiore – Via Clavature 18/b

-Typical fun student bars:
+Typical fun student bars in the town

 Caffe Zamboni is the nonfrills university hangout for coffees and specialty chocolate drinks.
 It serves a generous buffet for apertivo.
 Via Zamboni 6